TykTechnologies/tyk-docs/tyk-docs/content/plugins.md

                               | Transformation)|
                               +----------------+

-The diagram above illustrates the plugin flow as follows:
+This illustrates the following workflow:

 - The client sends a request to an API served by Tyk Gateway.
 - Tyk processes the request and forwards it to one or more plugins configured for that API.